Prehistoric Europe: Upper Paleolithic

 Around 32,000 years ago, the Gravettian culture appeared in the Crimean Mountains (southern Ukraine).
 By 24,000 BC, the Solutrean and Gravettian cultures were present in Southwestern Europe.
 Gravettian technology and culture have been theorised to have come with migrations of people from the Middle East, Anatolia and the Balkans, and might be linked with the transitional cultures mentioned earlier since their techniques have some similarities and are both very different from Aurignacian ones, but this issue is very obscure.
 The Gravettian also appeared in the Caucasus and Zagros Mountains but soon disappeared from southwestern Europe, with the notable exception of the Mediterranean coasts of Iberia.

-The Solutrean culture, extended from northern Spain to southeastern France, includes not only a beautiful stone technology but also the first significant development of cave painting and the use of the needle and possibly that of the bow and arrow.
+The Solutrean culture, extended from northern Spain to southeastern France, includes not only a stone technology but also the first significant development of cave painting and the use of the needle and possibly that of the bow and arrow.
 The more widespread Gravettian culture is no less advanced, at least in artistic terms: sculpture (mainly venuses) is the most outstanding form of creative expression of such peoples.

 Around 19,000 BC, Europe witnesses the appearance of a new culture, known as Magdalenian, possibly rooted in the old Aurignacian one, which soon superseded the Solutrean area and also the Gravettian of Central Europe.
-However, in Mediterranean Iberia, Italy, the Balkans and Anatolia, epi-Gravettian cultures continued to evolve locally.
+However, in Mediterranean Iberia, Italy, the Balkans and Anatolia, Epigravettian cultures continued to evolve locally.

 With the Magdalenian culture, the Paleolithic development in Europe reaches its peak and this is reflected in art, owing to previous traditions of paintings and sculpture.

 Around 12,500 BC, the Würm Glacial Age ended.
 Slowly, through the following millennia, temperatures and sea levels rose, changing the environment of prehistoric people.
-Ireland and Great Britain become islands, and Scandinavia became separated from the main part of the European Peninsula.
+Ireland and Great Britain became islands, and Scandinavia became separated from the main part of the European Peninsula.
 (They had all once been connected by a now-submerged region of the continental shelf known as Doggerland.)
 Nevertheless, the Magdalenian culture persisted until 10,000 BC, when it quickly evolved into two microlith cultures: Azilian, in Spain and southern France, and Sauveterrian, in northern France and Central Europe.
 Despite some differences, both cultures shared several traits: the creation of very small stone tools called microliths and the scarcity of figurative art, which seems to have vanished almost completely, which was replaced by abstract decoration of tools.